OlGe404/microk8s/README.md

 * prometheus
 * registry

 **Note:** The dashboard add-on is not enabled on purpose, because its default configuration is not compatible with the ingress setup done by this playbook.
-The kubernetes-dashboard will be deployed seperately and accessible via the [ingress route](#Ingress-Hosts), so you dont have to use `kubectl proxy` or `kubectl port-forward` to access the UI in your browser.
+The kubernetes-dashboard will be deployed seperately and accessible via the [ingress host](#Ingress-Hosts), so you don't have to use `kubectl proxy` or `kubectl port-forward` to access the UI in your browser.

 ## Additional configuration
 In addition to enabling the listed Microk8s add-ons the playbook will edit, generate and deploy some files to ensure a comprehensive experience with the local kubernetes-cluster: